Viral Hepatitis C

-- Enzyme immunoassay test: This blood test is also called an EIA and checks for hepatitis C antibodies.
-Antibodies are proteins made by the immune system that attack viruses or bacteria.
+- Enzyme immunoassay test (EIA) is a blood test that checks for hepatitis C antibodies.
+Antibodies are proteins made by the immune system to attack viruses or bacteria.

-- Genotyping: This is a blood test that tests the genotype of the hepatitis C virus that you have.
+- Genotyping is a blood test that tests the genotype of the HCV that you have.
 Genotype is the genetic make-up of the virus.
-Caregivers can decide the length of your treatment with this information.
+Healthcare providers can decide how long you need treatment with this information.

-- Hepatitis C profile serological test: This test checks the activity and number of hepatitis C viruses present in your blood.
+- Hepatitis C profile serological test checks the activity and number of viruses present in your blood.

-- Blood tests: These check the enzymes (chemicals) and other substances made in the liver.
-Test results tell caregivers how your liver is working.
+- Blood tests are done to check the enzymes (chemicals) and other substances made in liver.
+Test results also tell caregivers how well your liver is working.

 - Liver biopsy: A liver biopsy is when a small piece of your liver is removed and sent to a lab for tests.
 Caregivers will clean your skin, and you may be given medicine to numb (lose feeling) in the area.
 A needle is put through the wall of your abdomen or between your ribs.
 The needle is put into the liver and a small piece is taken out.
 A bandage will be placed over the area.

-- Antiviral medicines: These medicines help keep the virus from spreading.
-This may prevent or decrease swelling and damage to the liver.
+- Antiviral medicines help keep the virus from spreading.
+Medicines may also prevent or decrease swelling of and damage to your liver.

-- Surgery: A liver transplant may be done if your liver stops working.
-Your diseased liver is removed and replaced with a healthy and donated liver.
-You may also have a part of your liver removed.
+- Surgery may be done to remove a part of your liver.
+A liver transplant may be done if your liver stops working.
+Your diseased liver is removed and replaced with a healthy, donated liver.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.